-Along with your degree, you will also need to have several medical and training certifications before offering your services to clients.
-These certifications ensure that you are equipped to train people and have the knowledge and tools to do so.
+Along with your degree, you will also need to have several medical and personal training qualifications before offering your services to clients.
+These fitness certifications ensure that you are equipped to train people and have the knowledge and tools to do so.
 They will also help you prepare for the PT exams and responsibilities you'll have to your clients once you begin your career.

 Getting your CPR AED certification

 As a PT, the health and wellness of your clients is your responsibility while you are training.
 Thus you need to be certified in cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED).
-You can sign up to programs to receive these certifications through several different nationally recognised personal training organisations including, FiTOUR, AFSA, NFPT, NASM, ACSM, ACE, ISSA (in the US), or CIMSPA or NRPT (if you are in the UK) and more or directly through your local Red Cross.
+You can sign up to programs to receive these certifications through several different nationally recognised personal training organisations including, FiTOUR, ASFA, NFPT, NASM, ACSM, ACE, ISSA (in the US), or CIMSPA or NRPT (if you are in the UK) and more or directly through your local Red Cross.
 In these programs, they will also teach you how to respond and react when one of your clients is undergoing a medical emergency, having trouble breathing, or needs medical attention.

 Personal trainer certification course